Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 		it's like people who attempt property/forex/ETC investment, and fall in with the masses of foreclosures/bankruptcies; it's just gambling c̄ sharks (for someone to win, others must lose; and there's only so much money in this ℝeality)

 		they are called "tech giants", not "business giants"

+		magicians (illusionists) guard an empty safe; business people are no different
 	>8
 	8<
 		DSLs